$3,100,000Pressure sore death

 The Elder Justice Act

-Part of the Affordable Care Act, the Elder Justice Act, is designed to combat elder abuse, neglect in treatments, and exploitation.
+Part of the Affordable Care Act, the Elder Justice Act, is designed to combat elder abuse, neglect, and exploitation.

-It requires states to create systems for reporting abuse and to establish programs for preventing senior abuse, including the development of training programs for nursing home staff to recognize and prevent stage 4 wounds.
+It requires states to create systems for reporting abuse and to establish programs for preventing senior abuse, including the development of training programs for nursing home staff members to recognize and prevent pressure wounds.

 The Health Care Financing Administration (HCFA)

-HCFA regulations outline requirements for wound management, infection control, and the prevention of stage 4 skin ulcers, setting a minimum standard for assisted living home care across the nation.
+HCFA regulations outline requirements for wound management, infection control, and the prevention of pressure ulcers, setting a minimum standard for assisted living home care across the nation.

 These laws collectively create a framework that holds senior care homes accountable for their treatment of residents, especially when it comes to preventing injuries like skin ulcers.
 If your loved one has suffered from neglect or abuse in a nursing center, understanding these laws can help you pursue legal action and ensure the facility is held accountable.